ankursah5/SCL-EICT-Internship/README.md

-# SCL-EICT-Internship
+# About
-This Repository will keep the simulation files, outputs and other relevant files used in the SCL Chandigarh and EICT Academy, IIT Guwahati Online Internship  for VLSI Circuit Design.
+This repository will contain the verilog codes, output files and other relavant files used the online internship organised by SCL Chandigarh and EICT Academy, IIT Guwahati.